 Many times students look at graphics and word problems as perfect storms.
 If the problem is analyzed and related to a real life situation, I bet concepts should be easily understood.
 Today I was tutoring a senior student on Physics.
 She looked at a graph of time vs velocity with a question mark on her face.
 What I did was to place her on a real life case in which she is driving from home, speeds up, see a well known police officer in this area, so.... slowing down, then driving at constant speed (flat section of graph with acceleration = 0) and then slowing down again when getting to her friend's house before stopping.
 That was an AHA moment indeed!

 One day I was sitting in the student union at the University of Utah when I noticed two students sitting near me working on a physics problem.
 One student was having trouble and the other was explaining how to do it using big hand motions.
 The first student nodded he understood.
 The second student left his friend to work on the problem on his own, and I watched him work for a while, then turn to his laptop, where he entered his answer into an online homework site and submitted it.
 This site gives you a little green checkmark when you get the right answer, and when the checkmark appeared, he pumped his fist.
 It seemed this little tutoring session went perfectly.
 There was just one problem.
 The second student's explanation was completely wrong; he was literally 'handwaving'!
 So how was it, exactly, that the first student was able to solve the problem with such bad information?
 Beats me.
-What I can say is that tutoring is more than just the transfer of information from... read more
+What I can say is that tutoring is more than just the transfer of information... read more

 Galileo was a famous astronomer who was the first scientists to point his telescope towards the heavens and view the moon, rings of Saturn and other amazing objects.
 When he began to study the moon he noticed that there were craters and plains on it.
 He also noticed that there were mountains on the moon by noticing light patterns on the moon.Many people would have gone on to the next observation, but Galileo began to measure these mountains.
 I, like many other students, would always ask "what is the point of math?" "when will I ever use this?" so on and so on.Well depending on the career path you may never need the high level math you are required to take, but I hope that you at least appreciate math for the power that it holds in unlocking mysteries of our universe.
 Think about it the moon, is 238,900 miles!!!!
-And in the 1600's without any sophisticated gadgets like we possess, a humble scientist was able to measure the height of a mountain of a far away object... read more
+And in the 1600's without any sophisticated gadgets like we possess, a humble scientist was able to measure the height of a mountain... read more

 I was surprised one day to hear the instructor in an introductory physics class claim that "memorization is useless."
 He meant that it won't help you succeed in a physics class.
 Now this professor is a smart guy, but this claim is untrue.
 If he'd qualified it by saying that memorization is not enough, that would be different.
 Certainly it's true that compared with a history class, remembering random facts is a relatively unimportant skill in physics.
 But he didn't say that, so his actual statement, that "memorization is useless", is nonsense.
 The professor tried to support his claim by showing how, if he happened to forget the quadratic formula, he could quickly derive it.
 That's fine, but you have to start from somewhere, and the more you know, i.e. the more you remember, the less work you have to do.
 Let's face it.
 You sit down to write a typical physics exam and you have 50 minutes to solve 3 to 5 problems.
-You have to be fast.
-If you can avoid it,... read more
+You have... read more